 How to Add More Than One Business Location

 Does your local business have more than one location?
-Follow these steps to add an additional business location to Google My Business.
+Follow these steps to add an additional business location to Google Business Profile.

-- Head to the Google My Business dashboard.
+- Head to the Google Business Profile dashboard.

 - Click on Manage Locations in the left-hand menu.